Mark Bialczak

 Read the rest of the story here.

-12 thoughts on “Leonard Nimoy and Dr. Benjamin as Spock, over at BoFN
+12 Responses to “Leonard Nimoy and Dr. Benjamin as Spock, over at BoFN”

 Entertainment Tonight and other shows have mentioned Leonard Nimoy being good to women, supporting their right to have equal pay (his coworker who played Uhura) and also, to include everyone in the animated series, which was going to leave a few out, which meant they would not have financially benefitied.
 I mentioned on someone’s blog that when my Dad heard he had written poetry books, he went out and bought two of his books for my Christmas present, Mark.
 Sadly, when I downsized from a 3 bedroom house to my one bedroom apt.
 I gave or sold many of my special books.
 I hope my son or my ex husband got the Leonard Nimoy poetry books.
 My son collects all of the Star Trek Hallmark ornaments and the grand kids love them on the Christmas tree.
 My Dad bought all of six plates which had each of the main characters featured on them.
 My son has those… Thanks for sharing your World’s Fair memories on my post, hope this is not too much Star Trek memories for your post!
 Smiles!